Cwantic/Documentation/Python/Classes/design.md

     # ...
 ```

-Unlike getType(), isType() do not refer to the assembly of the class type.
+Unlike getType(), isType() does not refer to the assembly of the class type.

 ---
 ## 5. createCommand()